Skip to content

 External activity

-He sits on the management committee of Church Action on Poverty, and the advisory boards for the Money Advice and Pensions Service Financial Wellbeing Forum and the Trussell Trust Hunger in the UK research project.
+He sits on the management committee of Church Action on Poverty, and the advisory board for the Trussell Trust's Hunger in the UK research project.

 He is an honorary associate of the Centre for Health and Development (CHAD) at Staffordshire University.